MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/ns-acxevents-acx_event_config.md

 ### -field Type

-TBD - The event value type (operation data) is a KSEVENTDATA structure that specifies the notification method to use for this event.
+TBD - The (optional?) event value type (operation data) is a [KSEVENTDATA structure](/windows-hardware/drivers/ddi/ks/ns-ks-kseventdata) that specifies the notification method to use for this event.

 ### -field Callbacks